 I feel the title “non-partisan” in the election process is actually a lie.
 Every single 833 “non-partisan” school board member stands on their chosen moral ground and are consumers of their chosen flavor of media.
 It all speaks into their political opinion.
 I think we could do ourselves a huge favor by removing false labels like “non-partisan” from the election process.

 This is not to say that there is no such thing.
 There are plenty of citizens who strive to be non-partisan in their approach to politics, and some of them succeed.
 “Non-partisan” is a good standard to strive for among people, and I completely agree with being balanced on our school boards, city councils, and county seats.
-But at the level of government where votes are cast that will ultimately effect my child, my family, and my ability to support them financially, I will vote for the candidate that reflects my chosen moral ground.
+But at the level of government where votes are cast that will ultimately affect my child, my family, and my ability to support them financially, I will vote for the candidate that reflects my chosen moral ground.

 I am Thankful for PEOPLE